-They are famous for their anodized aluminum in the cookware market.
+Calphalon pans are famous for their anodized aluminum construction.
 Anodized aluminum is much harder than normal aluminum.

-As well, it's more responsive to heat changes, resistant to corrosion, less reactive to acidity, and easy to clean.
+As well, it's more responsive to heat changes, resistant to corrosion, less reactive to acidity, and easier to clean.
 It's also less expensive than metals like copper.

-Calphalon stainless steel cookware is also popular among chefs of all experience levels.
+Calphalon stainless steel tri-ply cookware is also popular among chefs of all experience levels.